 The Noosa Hinterlands

-Affectionately referred to as 'the other hinterlands' the Noosa Hinterlands stretch from Doonan to Eumundi and boy does it house more than a few local gems.
+Affectionately referred to as 'the other hinterlands' the Noosa Hinterlands stretch from Doonan to Eumundi and it houses more than a few local gems.
 Highlights include Mount Cooroora, a hike definitely not for the faint of heart, Berkelouw Books, where you’ll be encouraged to lay back under a towering tree with your latest literary find, and the tranquil Noosa Botanic Gardens, one of the locals’ best kept secrets.
 For the foodies among you, the Noosa Hinterlands is basically the result of the Sunshine Coast’s thriving foodie culture moving north and running into contact with down-to-earth country folk.
 The results are not to be missed.

 Image credit: Antoine Beauvillan